-Charcoal air filters, such as the Erik Carbon Pre-Filter or EJ120 carbon pleated, are essentially box filters that contain activated carbon.
+Charcoal air filters are essentially box filters that contain activated carbon.
 By using charcoal as a filtering media, the overall effectiveness and performance of the product is enhanced, making it more effective for gases and odors in your home.

 Activated charcoal is made from many different materials, including nut shells, wood, peat, and coconut shells.
 The material goes through a manufacturing process that first removes organic matter, which creates the pores that give the material such high surface space.
 Next the material is “activated,” which is done through a chemical process or other methods.
 The activation enhances the material’s ability to grab and hold microscopic materials.

 They are not only used in homes, they can be used for a cabin air filter in a vehicle.

 Why is Activated Charcoal So Effective at Filtration?

 - Can Remove Many Gas or Chemical Contaminants: Many any airborne contaminants can be filtered out by activated charcoal air filters used in air cleaners.
 From smoke particles to vapors, most gases in your indoor air will be adsorbed by a carbon filter air purifying machine.

 - Extremely Large Capacity: Another reason why activated charcoal filters are so effective in air purifying is their ability to remove a large amount of contaminants by volume.
 As we discussed earlier, activated charcoal has an extremely high surface space per volume, and this high surface space allows the material to grab on to particles that might otherwise pass through other filtering substances.